VijayRod/demo/aks/servicemesh-istio/README.md

 3. To view the ready status displayed in Envoy's access logs for a pod "hello", run `kubectl logs hello -c istio-proxy | grep "Envoy proxy is ready"`.

-4. You can find a sample application that is ideal for testing Istio's features on GitHub [here](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#deploy-sample-application).
+4. You can find a sample application that is ideal for testing Istio's features [here](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#deploy-sample-application).